rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Descriptive Cataloging of Rare Materials (Books) 93
 , 7th July 1766
 , 1732, reprinted 1734
 4D1.3.
-Transcribe words and phrases such as “in the year” and “anno” as part of this element.
-If both the place and the date of printing appear in conjunction with the phrase “printed in the year,” determine whether “printed” is to be transcribed with the place or the date according to the punctuation or typography of the source.
+Transcribe words and phrases such as "in the year" and "anno" as part of this element.
+If both the place and the date of printing appear in conjunction with the phrase "printed in the year," determine whether "printed" is to be transcribed with the place or the date according to the punctuation or typography of the source.
 London printed : [s.n.], in the year 1742
-(Comment: Imprint reads: “London printed, in the year 1742”) London : [s.n.], printed in the year 1742
+(Comment: Imprint reads: "London printed, in the year 1742") London : [s.n.], printed in the year 1742
-(Comment: Imprint reads: “London, printed in the year 1742”) 4D1.4.
+(Comment: Imprint reads: "London, printed in the year 1742") 4D1.4.
 If the date is grammatically inseparable from information transcribed as part of another element or area according to one or more of the conditions enumerated in 1B1.1, transcribe it within that area or element and supply the